 Whilst in the area, feel the breeze in the air while immersing yourself in the local hot springs whilst overlooking the red stilt houses and Vong Gai flowers, a most relaxing way to ‘soak in’ the wonderful surroundings!
-(B)
+(B,L)

 Overnight Hanoi Hotel or similar

 Day 5 – Son La to Dien Bien Phu

 Following breakfast, you will depart for Dien Bien Phu.
 The drive itself showcases the stunning scenery of north-west Vietnam, passing the lush, expansive terraced fields of corn, beans and bananas, as well as the many colourful roadside ‘shops’ as the locals sell their wares.
 You will have opportunies along the way to stop for photos, stretch your legs, and to visit local villages, where you can learn more about their unique cultures.
 You will then continue the drive through the impressive Pha Din Pass at the height of 1,500m, it offers a fantastic panorama of the charming valley encompassed by the year round cloud, as well as passing roads of colourful wild flowers.